JonathanFeenstra/DisableDialogueCameraSFSE/README.md

-# FirstPersonDialogueSFSE
+# DisableDialogueCameraSFSE

-SFSE plugin that automatically switches to first person when the dialogue menu opens (work in progress).
+SFSE plugin that disables the dialogue camera in Starfield.

 The project structure is copied and modified from [SmartAimingSFSE by powerofthree](https://github.com/powerof3/SmartAimingSFSE), which was released under the [MIT license](LICENSES/SmartAimingSFSE).